flutter/flutter/ISSUE_TEMPLATE.md

 ## Flutter Doctor

-Paste the output of running `flutter doctor` here.
+Paste the output of running `flutter doctor -v` here.

 > For more information about diagnosing and reporting Flutter bugs, please see [https://flutter.io/bug-reports/](https://flutter.io/bug-reports/).